-Additionally, the YMCA invests in professionally managed investment portfolios that contain cash and cash equivalents, common stocks, fixed income funds, exchange traded funds, and government securities (refer to Note 9).
+Additionally, the YMCA invests in professionally managed investment portfolios that contain cash and cash equivalents, common stocks, fixed income funds, mutual funds, exchange traded funds, and government securities (refer to Note 9).
 Such investments are exposed to various risks such as interest rate, market, and credit.
 Due to the level of risk associated with such investments and the level of uncertainty related to changes in the value of such investments, it is at least reasonably possible that changes in such risks in the near term would materially affect investment balances and the amounts reported in the financial statements.

-As of December 31, 2023 and 2022, two donors accounted for approximately 93% and 90% of promises to give, net, respectively.
+As of December 31, 2024 and 2023, one and two donors accounted for approximately 86% and 93% of promises to give, net, respectively.